markmanx/isopacks/README.md

 A compilation of networking and cloud icons for use in diagrams.

 ## What's in it
+The library contains:
-- General networking icons (e.g. server, switch, router).
+- General networking icons (e.g. server, switch, router) provided by the guys at [Isoflow.io](https://isoflow.io).
-- Icons for popular cloud services (e.g. AWS, GCP, Azure, Kubernetes)
+- Icons for popular cloud services (e.g. AWS, GCP, Azure, Kubernetes).
+These are official icons provided by the cloud providers (and in some cases, by the community) and may come with licensing restrictions.

+For a full list of icons, see the [this link]().

 ## How to use

 ### Import icons into a React app
-Icons can be imported as `base64` encoded strings (see below for more information on the tradeoffs between importing icons using this approach vs self-hosting the icon files).
+Icons can be imported as `base64` encoded strings.
+See the section [Trade-off's between importing vs self-hosting icons](#) for more information.

 - `npm install isopacks`
 - Import the collection you want to use